 How to register on the Padrón

-Registering on the Padrón is a simple and straightforward process which comes with benefits for you and your community.
+Registering on the Padrón is a simple and straightforward process, providing benefits for you and your community.

-Under Spanish law, you are required to register on the Padrón at the Town Hall (Ayuntamiento) where you habitually reside.
-The process, which gives the Town Hall a good idea of how many people live in the area, determines how much funding the area receives from the Government.
+Under Spanish law, you are required to register on the Padrón at your Ayuntamiento (Town Hall).
+The process, which gives the Town Hall an idea of how many people live in the area, determines how much funding the area receives from the Government.

 How to register

-The section you require is on the ground floor directly in front of you.
-When your number is displayed, go to the desk indicated.
-Give your documentation to the clerk and they will give you a confirmation of your registration.
+Give your documentation to a clerk at the Ayuntamiento (Town Hall) and they will give you a confirmation of your registration.
 Take a copy of this and file it safely.

 In some cases, such as applying for a school placement or social care, you may be required to have an up-to-date Padrón certificate – one which has been issued within the last 3 months.